proton-charge/positron-website/src/pages/index.md

         avatar: images/review1.jpg
         content: >-
           As an IoT company our success depends in great measure in well managed data processes.
-Positron Consulting made it not onlu possible but also easy.
+Positron Consulting made it not only possible but also easy.
       - author: Jane Roe
         avatar: images/review2.jpg